Eucalyptus: History

 Although eucalypts must have been seen by the very early European explorers and collectors, no botanical collections of them are known to have been made until 1770 when Joseph Banks and Daniel Solander arrived at Botany Bay with Captain James Cook.
-There they collected specimens of E. gummifera and later, near the Endeavour River in northern Queensland, E. platyphylla; neither of these species was named as such at the time.
+There they collected specimens of E. gummifera and later, near the Endeavour River in northern Queensland, E. platyphylla.

 In 1777, on Cook's third expedition, David Nelson collected a eucalypt on Bruny Island in southern Tasmania.
 This specimen was taken to the British Museum in London, and was named Eucalyptus obliqua by the French botanist L'Héritier, who was working in London at the time.
-He coined the generic name from the Greek roots eu and calyptos, meaning "well" and "covered" in reference to the operculum of the flower bud which protects the developing flower parts as the flower develops and is shed by the pressure of the emerging stamens at flowering.
+He coined the generic name from the Greek roots eu and calyptos, meaning 'well' and 'covered' in reference to the operculum of the flower bud which protects the developing flower parts as the flower develops and is shed by the pressure of the emerging stamens at flowering.

-The name obliqua was derived from the Latin obliquus, meaning "oblique", which is the botanical term describing a leaf base where the two sides of the leaf blade are of unequal length and do not meet the petiole at the same place.
+The name obliqua was derived from the Latin obliquus, meaning 'oblique', which is the botanical term describing a leaf base where the two sides of the leaf blade are of unequal length and do not meet the petiole at the same place.

 E. obliqua was published in 1788–89, which coincided with the European colonisation of Australia.
 Between then and the turn of the 19th century, several more species of eucalyptus were named and published.
 Most of these were by the English botanist James Edward Smith and most were, as might be expected, trees of the Sydney region.
 These include the economically valuable E. pilularis, E. saligna and E. tereticornis.

 The first endemic Western Australian eucalyptus to be collected and subsequently named was the Yate (E. cornuta) by the French botanist Jacques Labillardière, who collected in what is now the Esperance area in 1792.

 Several Australian botanists were active during the 19th century, particularly Ferdinand von Mueller, whose work on eucalypts contributed greatly to the first comprehensive account of the genus in George Bentham's Flora Australiensis in 1867.
 The account is the most important early systematic treatment of the genus.
 Bentham divided it into five series whose distinctions were based on characteristics of the stamens, particularly the anthers (Mueller, 1879–84), work elaborated by Joseph Henry Maiden (1903–33) and still further by William Faris Blakely (1934).
 The anther system became too complex to be workable and more recent systematic work has concentrated on the characteristics of buds, fruits, leaves and bark.